aprescott/tenuki/README.md

 Tenuki is a JavaScript implementation of the game of go/baduk/weiqi with full support for HTML rendering out of the box.

+There are two main pieces.
+First, **an interactive HTML go board** with all the basic rules of the game.
+Second, a **JavaScript interface to control gameplay**.
+By hooking into the JavaScript API, you can extend the board to, e.g., create your own UI for undo, etc.

 <img src="https://raw.githubusercontent.com/aprescott/tenuki.js/master/examples/screenshots/board.png" width="151" height="150">

 Features: